Read-only Accounts (FAQ)¶

 - Contrary to other system-defined roles, READONLYADMIN is non-transferable (i.e. it cannot be granted to any other users).
 As such, each read-only account has a single read-only administrator.

 Because a read-only account does not have a licensing agreement with Snowflake, standard support services are not available to account users.
 Instead, the provider of the account serves as the support contact:

 As a provider, you field questions and requests from read-only account users and provide responses as appropriate.
 If you are unable to directly resolve their issues or answer their questions, you can open a Snowflake Support ticket through the normal channels, as outlined in your support agreement.

 Once a response has been provided by Snowflake Support, you then communicate the information back to the appropriate users in the read-only account.

-Can a Read-only Account be Converted to a Regular Account?¶
+Can a Read-only Account be Converted to a Full Account?¶

-For more information about the standard Snowflake features in a regular account, see Overview of Key Features.
+For more information about the Snowflake features in a full account, see Overview of Key Features.

 All users access the account through either the Snowflake web interface or any of the Snowflake-provided clients:

 In addition, the read-only administrator can perform administrative tasks in the interface, as described in Who is the Read-only Administrator and What is Their Role? (in this FAQ).